20 Jul Is Fake it Till You Make it Biblical?

 Is “Fake it Till You Make it” Biblical?

-However, fake it till you make it can be taken way too far. like I’ve seen people exaggerate their level of success by showing off cool locations, renting fancy cars, renting luxury homes for video shoots, showing fake commissions or income, or simply just giving the impression that you are more than you actually are; which is essentially lying.
-Faking it till you make it is essentially imposter syndrome!
+However, fake it till you make it can be taken way too far. like I’ve seen people exaggerate their level of success by showing off cool locations, renting fancy cars, renting luxury homes for video shoots, showing fake commissions or income, or simply just giving the impression that you are more than you actually are, which is essentially lying.
+Faking it till you make is going to create a very strong imposter syndrome!

 What’s ironic about this is that most of internet marketing education tells you to brand yourself as an expert, a leader, an Authority, show off “the lifestyle, post 80% lifestyle only 20% business, and act like we’re some kind of Savior-like figure to your potential customer Avatar.
 This is something that needs to stop and I have a better alternative that is actually in full integrity that will stop imposter syndrome.